-When DNA is needed in body identification or disaster victim identification (DVI), the use of Rapid DNA can help speed the identification process.
-It is critical to involve laboratory personnel and the medical examiner/coroner in setting up an identification program.
+When DNA is needed in body identification or disaster victim identification (DVI), the use of Rapid DNA can help expedite the identification process.
+It is critical to involve laboratory personnel and the medical examiner/coroner when establishing an identification program.
 Identification should be a coordinated effort as expertise is needed during the identification process.

-Identification requires a comparison of an unidentified human remain to some sort of reference sample.
-A direct reference sample is a sample that can be verified as coming directly from the missing person or deduced as coming from the missing person.
+Identification requires the comparison of an unidentified human remain to some sort of reference sample.
+A direct reference sample is a sample that can be verified as originating directly from the missing person or deduced as coming from the missing person.
 Some examples of verified and deduced reference samples can be seen below: